koubadomik/masterthesis/README.md

   - Usual usage of this type of learning - classification, regression...
   - Our usecase and experiments with this kind of learning in malware classification field (prior)
 - Dataset structure, features and hiden states
+  - What kind of data we have - mention all parts of cuckoo log, mention even virus total reports
   - (theory for basic statistcs, but maybe not)
   - GOALS
     - Analyze captured data.
 Report basic statistics and choose appropriate features and hidden states for further modelling
   - dataset structure
+    - Bias in practical data like this - security data, what are the influences
+    - Balanced dataset - in term of accuracy metric performance
   - basic statistics - histogram...
   - On Hmill usage - features, hidden states (Section for each, description)
   - Signatures - hidden states